Electric dipole moment of the neutron from a flavor changing Higgs boson: Appendix

-where $\dbar r \equiv d^d r/(2 \pi)^d$ in $d$ dimensions within dimensional regularization.
+The expression in (\ref{loopFunc}) can be further found in terms of logarithmic and dilogarithmic functions.
+Other finite terms are given with formulae as (\ref{loopint})-(\ref{loopFunc}), but with masses permuted.
 A term with ultraviolet divergence appears if $r_\nu$ is replaced by $ p_\nu$ in the numerator when doing loop integration in the subloop containing the integration over $p$.
 This happens for instance when the $W$-boson is replaced by an unphysical Higgs $\phi_\pm$ (the longitudinal $W$-components) within Feynman gauge, or if the left diagram in Fig. \ref{1loopW} is involved.
-Many loop diagrams are suppressed because of chirality ($P_L \, P_R \, = \, 0$), or asymmetric (odd) momentum integration like:

-In the first subloop two Feynman parameters $x$ and $y$ are used.
-The result from the first subloop then depends on $x$ and $y$ and the squared loop momentum of the second loop.
-Then the second loop integration is performed.
-In the end the Feynman parameter $y$ is easily integrated out, and one is left with integration over the Feynman parameter $x$, to be done numerically.

-The quantities $S_i$ in (\ref{eq:Amp1}) are dimensionless and given by integrals over one Feynman parameter.
-For the first diagram in Fig. \ref{FCHNew2loopg} I find

-where the the mass ratios $u_t$ and $u_H$ are given in (\ref{mass-ratios}).
-Terms suppressed by a factor of order $m_b^2/m_t^2$ with respect to the terms in (\ref{S1}) are neglected.
-Further,

-The term $ \frac{u_t}{2} (1-x)$ in the numerator in (\ref{S1}) is due to the unphysical Higgs contribution which have to be added when the Feynman gauge for the W-propagator is used.

-If the soft photon is emitted from the $b$-quark in the second diagram from left in Fig. \ref{FCHNew2loopg} one obtains

-where $C_0$ and $C_1$ are given as in (\ref{C01}) and the term proportional to $u_t \cdot u_t/2$ in the numerator is the unphysical Higgs contribution.
-The dilogarithmic function is in my case defined as

-If the soft photon is emitted from the top quark after exchange of the Higgs boson, as in the third diagram from left in Fig. \ref{FCHNew2loopg}, or from soft photon emission from the $W$-boson in the fourth diagram, the left sub-loop containing the Higgs boson is logarithmically divergent.
-It turns out that for the third diagram in Fig. \ref{FCHNew2loopg} the divergent part is projected out due to Dirac algebra (-technically, $\gamma_\alpha \sigma^{\mu \nu} \gamma^\alpha \; = 0$ ).
-One is then left with the finite part $S_3^W$:
+In addition to $a(m_t^2, \, M_W^2, \, M_H^2)$, the loop diagrams in section III wil be proportional to $m_t^2/M_W$.